imanuelgittens/javascript-studies/Mastering-the-IDE-Webstorm/Why-You-Need-Webstorm-And-How-To-Get-And-Install-It/questions.md

 Category: Why You Need WebStorm and How to Get and Install It

 Webstorm plugins are bits of software that can be installed to extend/expand the functionality of your IDE.
 Some of the advantages of plugins include:
 - extensibility: the application can be dynamically extended to include new features.
 - parallel development: feautures can be implemented as seperate components, by different teams at the same time.
 - simplicity: a plugin typically has one function, and so developers have a single focus.

-This allows developers and user of the IDE to create and enjoy extra features that aren't part of the core product without affecting the product's core functionality.
+This allows developers and users of the IDE to create and enjoy extra features that aren't part of the core product without affecting the product's core functionality.
 A win-win for everybody.

 ####Question 3